 Fears try to climb on board when the waters roar, and I can no longer navigate.
-In a storm or flood, I'm prone to fear because I lose control.
+In a storm or a flood, I'm prone to fear because I lose control.
 But verse 10 implies that faith also grows when I lose control...

 Understand, losing control is inevitable for us all.
 The reality of life is that none of us are in control.
 At some point we all face forces greater than ourselves.

-Here's the difference between faith and fear - fear grows when control slips from hands that desperately want to maintain it - whereas, faith grows when control is voluntarily given to God.
-Fear and faith are nurtured by how we respond to the out-of-control situations.
+Here's the difference though between fear and faith, fear grows when control slips from hands that desperately want to maintain it; whereas, faith grows when control is voluntarily given over to God.
+Ironically, fear and faith are nurtured by how we respond to out-of-control situations - do we hold on or give it to God?

 When life goes haywire, faith knows that God is still in charge.
-He is the ruler over every situation.
-Verse 6 reads "He uttered His voice, the earth melted."
+He is our ruler over every situation.
+Verse 6 reads, "He uttered His voice, the earth melted."

 Engineers that design the long, tall, suspension bridges realize these bridges conjure up fear in drivers.
 This is why some State DOTs offer a driving service to get bridge-a-phobic drivers safely to the other side.